 Actions on climate change adaptation

-- Report adaptation actions through the Compact of States and Regions;
+- Report adaptation actions through CDP’s states and regions platform;

 - Establish regional metrics, indicators and methodology for monitoring and follow-up according to the territorial specific vulnerabilities and conditions;